VoxelPrismatic/prizplayer/README.md

 # #] Formats
 PRIZ PLAYER uses VLC as it's backend, so it supports most all file formats.
-Here is a list of files you can view within the viewer.
+Here is a list of files you can view within the file chooser and album viewer.
 If you know of the extensions to other formats that VLC supports, feel free to let me know under the issues tab.

 `.3gp`, `.asf`, `.avi`, `.dvr-ms`, `.flv`,
 `.mkv`, `.midi`, `.mid`, `.qtff`, `.mp4`,